larryknaebelobsidian/kingdom/Proposition 125. The Kingdom to be inherited by these gathered saints requires their resurrection from among the dead..md

 >The Church is rapidly drifting away from the idea of a corporeal resurrection.
 >p.
 230 Vol 2 Prop.
 125 Obs.
 3 note
 ### Attempts to change its meaning
->men have endeavored either to spiritualize the language, or to explain it away as an accommodation, or to refer it to the bestowment of something new immediately after death.
+>... men have endeavored either to spiritualize the language, or to explain it away as an accommodation, or to refer it to the bestowment of something new immediately after death.
 >p.
-230 Vol 2 Prop.
+231 Vol 2 Prop.
 125 Obs.
 4

 >Dwight asserts that the word here translated resurrection denotes throughout the New Test., “existence beyond the grave,” or “a future state or existence.”
 It is a matter of amazement that so able a writer, to make out a special case of interpretation, should commit himself *so erroneously*, and thus aid the efforts of those who deny a bodily resurrection.
 >p.
-230 Vol 2 Prop.
+231 Vol 2 Prop.
 125 Obs.
 4

->Hence, our ablest critics and most talented theologians, as a matter of simple consistency, accept of the word “anastasis” or “resurrection” as legitimately denoting a revivification of the dead, a restoration to life.
+>Hence, our ablest critics and most talented theologians, as a matter of simple consistency, accept of the word “anastasis” or “resurrection” *as legitimately denoting* a revivification of the dead, a restoration to life.
 >p.
-230 Vol 2 Prop.
+231 Vol 2 Prop.
 125 Obs.
 4

->the word was used by the Greeks, by the Grecian-Jews, and by the Scriptures to denote a restoration to life of the dead.
+>the word was used by the Greeks, by the Grecian-Jews, and by the Scriptures to denote *a restoration to life of the dead*.
 >p.
-230 Vol 2 Prop.
+231 Vol 2 Prop.
 125 Obs.
 4

 >if a spiritual resurrection or existence beyond the grave is meant by the resurrection, no word could have been selected better calculated *to deceive* hearers and readers.
 >p.
-230 Vol 2 Prop.
+231 Vol 2 Prop.
 125 Obs.
 4
 ### Pious Jews believed in the resurrection at the coming of Messiah
 >An important feature that ought to be noticed in this discussion, is this: Commentators and others quote largely from the writings of the Jews, showing that they derived from the Old Testament the belief that the pious dead would be raised up *at the Coming* of the Messiah, and that they would remain with Him *here on earth* in His Kingdom.
 >p.
 234-235 Vol 2 Prop.
 125 Obs.
 5